 Talking to the IoT devices greatly simplifies routine home tasks.
 One can do the laundry, set up the morning alarm or clean up the room by simply saying it.
 Besides that, users like to use their smart TVs, smart speakers and wearables as the access points to their home voice assistants.

 With the above facts, it looks like a nice perspective to build something new and value-adding in this area.
+Otherwise, you can build a tech partnership to turn your idea into reality.
 For instance, you might offer users a hands-free experience while cooking, cleaning or playing with children.

 Development of IoT security systems